DavidMiserak/GoCard/README.md

 - **Markdown Support**: Full Markdown rendering with code syntax highlighting
 - **Cross-Platform**: Works on Linux, macOS, and Windows
 - **Spaced Repetition Algorithm**: Implements the SM-2 algorithm for efficient learning
+- **Real-time File Watching**: Changes to card files are automatically detected and loaded
 - **Code-Focused**: Special features for programming-related cards:
   - Syntax highlighting for 50+ languages
   - Side-by-side diff view for comparing code